APNIC-Labs/draft-kskroll-sentinel/README.md

    nonV:  A non-security-aware DNS resolver will respond with an A or
-      AAAA RRset response for "root-key-sentinel-is-ta", an A or AAAA RRset response for "root-key-sentinel-not-ta" and an A or AAAA RRset response for the name that returns "bogus" validation status.
+      AAAA RRset response for "root-key-sentinel-is-ta", an A or AAAA

-   other:  There is the potential to admit other combinations of
-      responses to these three queries.
-While this may appear self- contradictory, there are cases where such an outcome is possible.
-      For example, in DNS resolver farms what appears to be a single DNS